 Suggest a Topic & Participate in our Chat Poll!: #langchat is relevant to the teachers in the World Language community because it takes topic suggestions from the group itself.
-Each week the #langchat moderators suggest topics and the community votes on which to discuss.
+Each week the #langchat moderators (listed at the bottom of this post) suggest topics and the community votes on which to discuss.
 Watch for the poll under the #langchat hashtag tweeted out Monday-Wednesday.
-We are also going to send out the poll via our Facebook page!The winning topic is tweeted out on Thursday as well as an advance look at the questions.If you have a topic you want to suggest – please do – on the #langchat wiki suggestion page!
+We are also going to send out the poll via our Facebook page!
+If you have a topic you want to suggest – please do – on the #langchat wiki suggestion page!

 Interested in Joining In?
 Not sure about this Twitter thing or how to jump into #langchat?
 Options exist from ‘just watching’ to more fuller participation – read on! :

 I am not on Twitter – I just want to watch the chat: If you just want to watch the chat then Twubs will allow you type in #langchat and watch the chat unfold.
 Remember you won’t be able to participate – but you can see all the action!
 Participate Learning also allows you to follow the chat…you can access it from their site by selecting the chats tab and finding #langchat.